 Below we will review MLA style requirements for formatting an annotated text.

-Let's take a look at a review section of how to format an annotated bibliography (MLA):
+Let's take a look at a review section on how to format an annotated bibliography (MLA):

 You need to provide an author's background in your list of sources.
 Remember to include the main idea of their work and all arguments supporting it.
 Research methods, conclusions, relevance and an overall reliability of the source are also to be included.

 Let us compare APA vs MLA bibliography formatting, starting with citations.
 MLA requires you to provide full authors’ first names.
-Capitalize each major word in titles and provide publication date in MLA format at the end of your citation.
+Capitalize each major word in titles and provide MLA date format at the end of your citation.
 In APA, you give an initial of the first name, put date (in brackets) after authors’ names.
 You also capitalize the first letter of a title only.

 Requirements for text you used in your bibliography are mostly the same in each style.
 It mostly depends on specifics of your research and types of sources you need to analyze.